Bar Chart Widget

 • Bars

-• Show value on bars
+• Show value on bars shows the given value for each bar.

-• Category Padding
+• Category padding

 Use this setting to control the distance between categories in the chart.

-• Series Padding
+• Series padding

 Use this setting to control the distance between bars within a category.